marouenbg/VFFVA/README.md

 ### Feedback/Issues

-Please report any issues to the [issues page](https://github.com/marouenbg/VFFVA/issues).
+Please check the [documentation](https://vffva.readthedocs.io/en/latest/) first and report any issues to the [issues page](https://github.com/marouenbg/VFFVA/issues).

 ### Code of Conduct